jpolmon/EmployeeManager/README.md

 Some features of the site are:
 - The user is able to view all current employees, departments, and roles.
 - The user is able to add roles, departments, and employees to the database.
 - The user is able to change roles that an employee has.
+- The user is able to delete employees from the roster.

 Here is a short video displaying the application functionality: https://youtu.be/JPDCfV4Z2LU